apache/grails-forge/README.md

 ## Snapshots and Releases

-Snapshots are automatically published to [Apache Snapshot Repo](https://repository.apache.org/content/groups/snapshots/org/apache/grails/forge/) using [Github Actions](https://github.com/apache/grails-forge/actions).

-Releases are published to Maven Central via [Github Actions](https://github.com/apache/grails-forge/actions).
+Releases are published to SDKMan via [Github Actions](https://github.com/apache/grails-forge/actions).

 A release is performed with the following steps: